Lake Marion (South Carolina): Location

 The lake is located in five South Carolina counties: Berkeley, Calhoun, Clarendon, Orangeburg, and Sumter.

 Public access is provided through several public boat ramps, Santee State Park, and the Santee National Wildlife Refuge.
 Interstate 95 (As well as U.S. Routes 15 and 301 which are Concurrent with I-95) cross the man-made lake near the town of Santee.

 Lake Marion is home to several communities and camps for youth and students.
 Religious groups, fraternal organizations, and rowing teams come to Lake Marion each spring and summer due to its sheltered location, calm waters, and temperate climate.

-Wildlife
+Fish and wildlife

 The state fishing record for largemouth bass (16.2 lbs) was set at this lake.
 Other fish that abound are striped bass, white perch, white bass, crappie, channel catfish, Arkansas blue catfish, shellcrackers, bream and chain pickerel (jack).

-Other wildlife at Lake Marion include deer, fox, squirrel, turtle, dove, wild turkey, alligator, and various species of duck, hawk, eagle, egret, and osprey.
+Wildlife at Lake Marion include deer, fox, squirrel, turtle, dove, wild turkey, alligator, and various species of duck, hawk, eagle, egret, and osprey.

 Conditions vary from shallow swamps and blackwater ponds to vast open water, with a multitude of underwater structures.
 The area was not completely cleared when Lake Marion was created.
-As a result, there are thousands of stumps, standing dead tree trunks, and live cypress trees.
+As a result, there are many stumps, standing dead tree trunks, and live cypress trees.